Need Help? Give us a call.

 Antonella Pisani was a VP of global ecommerce for Fossil and held leadership roles at JCPenney, Guitar Center, and ProFlowers.
 But her primary interests were in travel and photography.
 Because she knew she would prefer mobility in order to pursue these interests, Pisani knew she needed a flexible business model that wouldn’t require space or inventory.

-This was the impetus for creating her website, Official Coupon Code.
-This flexible, web-based business has allowed her to work from Antarctica, the Arctic, Bhutan, Morocco, and other countries.
+This was the impetus for creating her websites, Official Coupon Code and FACT Goods.
+These flexible, web-based businesses have allowed her to work from Antarctica, the Arctic, Bhutan, Morocco, and other countries.

 Envision the life you’d like to be living five years from now.
 Take note of the amount of free time you’d have and how much income you’d want to earn.
 Use those parameters to flesh out an ideal business model.